mzat-msft/tutorials/llm-math/README.md

 printed to screen, and we also print the correct response computed with a Python function.

-If we run `dumbagent.py` we will get the following output:
+If we run `dumbagent.py` we get the following output:

 ```bash
 $ python dumbagent.py